 Great!
 Now that you’ve set up your Twitter profile, it’s time to learn how you can get the most out of the platform.

-For starters, it’s important to understand that your approach on Twitter has to be different from your approach on other networks.
+For starters, it’s important to understand that your approach to Twitter has to be different from your approach to other networks.
 Each social channel is different, and you’ll need to understand how Twitter works if you’re going to be successful.

 For instance, on Instagram, the focus is more on broadcasting information to your followers.
 To be successful on Twitter, you need to be able to actively engage with your followers—and there are many ways to do that.

 Because you can’t have a conversation without listening.

 We’ve already spoken about how you can benefit from using a monitoring dashboard, but specifically on Twitter, it’s a good idea to keep track of keywords such as: